esp-rs/book/src/installation/installing-rust-for-esp.md

 For installation on Windows or alternative installation methods, please refer to the instructions on the [rustup] website.

 If you are [running Windows as your host operating system, you must also install one of the available ABIs]:
-- MSVC: Is the recommended ABI.
+- MSVC: This is the recommended ABI.
 When installing `rustup`, it will check if all the requirements are installed, and, if they are not, it allows the user to install them.
 - GNU: No checks are done in `rustup` and expect that the user takes care of properly installing it.

 [rustup]: https://rustup.rs/